geodynamics/pylith_installer/docs/devenv/docker-devenv.md

 The `pylith-devenv` Docker image provides all of the dependencies and defines the environment for PyLith development.
 It is built using the Ubuntu 20.04 Linux distribution.
-It is intended to be read only with a separate Docker volume for persistent storage of the PyLith development workspace.
+It is intended to be read-only with a separate Docker volume for persistent storage of the PyLith development workspace.
 We separate the development "environment" from the "workspace" so that we can update the development environment without affecting the workspace and easily maintain a persistent workspace while starting and stopping the Docker container that holds the development environment.

 In addition to the PyLith dependencies, the Docker image includes the following development tools: